 The Governor may make such regulations as are necessary or convenient for the purposes of section 182(13) and any regulation so made may be general in application or restricted in operation as to time, place or circumstance and may discriminate according to different buildings or different classes of buildings.

-[Section 182A inserted by No. 2 of 1975 s.
+[Section 182A inserted: No. 2 of 1975 s.
 6.]

 183. Immediate action in respect of nuisances